sonirohangithubb/CodeAlpha_Music-Player/README.md

 # CodeAlpha_Music-Player
-Design a web-based music player with playlist functionality.
-Include features for searching and categorizing music.
+a web-based music player with playlist functionality. features for searching and categorizing music.